bacpack-system/bacpack-system.github.io/docs/example_usage.md

 SET(STORAGE_LIST_DEP "https://github.com/bacpack-system/package-tracker.git")
 ```

-This will links the application with BringAuto's Package Tracker.
-This enables adding Packages from
+This will links the application with Package Tracker specific for BringAuto.
+This enables adding
-BringAuto's Package Repository (The Package Tracker points to Package Repository).
+Packages from BringAuto's specific Package Repository (The Package Tracker points to Package
+Repository).

 Then the dependencies must be defined in `cmake/Dependencies.cmake` like that: